-Mostly all of these cruises depart from and return to an area of the Pacific Northwest.
-Many of the cruises embark from the US cruise port of Seattle, Washington, if leaving from the mainland USA.
+Most of these cruises depart from and return to an area of the Pacific Northwest.
+Many cruises embark from the US cruise port of Seattle, Washington, if leaving from the mainland USA.
 Canada’s port in Vancouver is also a popular Alaska cruise port of embarkation.
 Some cruises sail from the Port of Los Angeles in California.

 Alternatively, you can fly to Alaska and start your cruise there.
-A popular port to start or end a cruise is their capital, Juneau.
+Their capital, Juneau, is a popular port to start or end a cruise.
 In addition, some smaller cruise ships can embark or disembark from smaller cities, like the port in Sitka.

 Some cruise itineraries sail this route while others go further into Alaska towards the city of Whittier, close to Denali National Park.

 Big cruise ships and small cruise ships travel to Alaska.
-Some vessels carry 3,000 passengers or more, and others have just 40 guests or less.
+Some vessels carry 3,000 passengers, and others have just 40 guests or less.